compute voronoi/atom command

 If the neighbors value is set to yes, then this compute creates a local array with 3 columns.
 There is one row for each face of each Voronoi cell.
 The 3 columns are the atom ID of the atom that owns the cell, the atom ID of the atom in the neighboring cell (or zero if the face is external), and the area of the face.
 The array can be accessed by any command that uses local values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.
 More specifically, the array can be accessed by a dump local command to write a file containing all the Voronoi neighbors in a system:

 compute 6 all voronoi/atom neighbors yes dump d2 all local 1 dump.neighbors index c_6 c_6 c_6